MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 Additionally, from a Bot Framework bot, you can invoke a Power Virtual Agents bot's topic with inputs and utilize the outputs it returns.

->[!IMPORTANT]
+> [!IMPORTANT]
->This feature is not available with the [Teams Power Virtual Agents license](requirements-licensing-subscriptions.md).
+> Using Power Virtual Agents bots as a skill is not available with the [Teams Power Virtual Agents license](requirements-licensing-subscriptions.md).
->You must have a [trial](sign-up-individual.md) or full Power Virtual Agents license.
+> You must have a [trial](sign-up-individual.md) or full Power Virtual Agents license.

 To set up your Power Virtual Agents bot as a skill: